Ryan Gander

 Gander is typically described as a conceptual artist, but this is a term he has refuted, referring instead to himself as "a sort of neo-conceptualist, Proper-'Gander'-ist, amateur philosopher".
 He was elected Royal Academician in the category of sculpture.
-Gander's work has been displayed in several different countries.
+Gander's work has been displayed in several countries.

 Early life and education

 Gander was born in 1976 in Chester, northwest England.
 His father worked as a planning engineer on the commercial gearbox line at Vauxhall Motors in Ellesmere Port, Liverpool (a fact about which he would later make work).
 Gander's mother worked initially as a teacher and then as an inspector for Her Majesty's Inspectorate of Education.
 Gander became interested in art after being taken to one of the early British Art Shows by his father.

-In 1996, Gander began the BA (Hons) Interactive Arts at Manchester Metropolitan University, graduating with a First Class Degree in 1999.
-He told the artist Cory Arcangel in a 2018 interview, "At that time, there weren't any galleries in Manchester, so I only knew art through magazines and early internet.
-Dial up stuff, which was quite laborious, and I would have a yearly trip to London to go to the Tate ...
-I didn't know where else to go, so I always saw art as an image, a caption, a text about it, a title, a view."
+In 1996, Gander began studying Interactive Arts at Manchester Metropolitan University, graduating in 1999, and holds an honorary Doctor of the Arts.
+After graduating from art school, he worked in a carpet shop in Chester for a while, before leaving to study in the Netherlands.

-After graduating from art school he went to work in a carpet shop in Chester before attempting to train as a journalist at North Wales Newspapers.
-Although employed briefly as a photographer, he was rejected as a journalist because his writing "was too bad".
-Asked when he knew he wanted to be an artist, Gander replied: "I didn't think I'd be an artist.
-It sounds horrible and crass, but to be totally honest I thought I'd be a TV presenter".
+Between 1999 and 2000, he studied as a 'Fine Art Research Participant' at the Jan van Eyck Akademie in Maastricht, Netherlands.

-Between 1999 and 2000, he was an artist-in-residence at the Jan van Eyck Akademie in Maastricht, Netherlands, as a Fine Art Research Participant.
-In 2001 he participated in the artist residency programme of the Rijksakademie van Beeldende Kunsten in Amsterdam, also in the Netherlands, finishing in 2002.
+From 2001-2002, he participated in the artist residency programme of the Rijksakademie van Beeldende Kunsten in Amsterdam.
 In 2004, he was made Cocheme Fellow at Byam Shaw School of Art, London.

-It was winning the 2005 Baloise Art Prize at Art Basel for the presentation of his video work Is this Guilt in You Too (The Study of a Car in a Field) that launched Gander's career as an artist.
-The cash prize of CHF 30,000 enabled him to quit three part-time teaching posts to concentrate on his practice.
+It was winning the 2005 Baloise Art Prize at Art Basel for the presentation of his video work Is this Guilt in You Too (The Study of a Car in a Field) that launched Gander's career as an artist, winning a cash prize of CHF 30,000 (Swiss francs).